Charl1410/React-portfolio/README.md

 ## Description
 This application is built using react and bootstrap to display information about me, my previous coding projects and my resume.
+To naviage to the porfio, my resume and contact me page click through the navbar.

 ## Initialisation